webpack/webpack.js.org/src/content/guides/shimming.md

   .catch(error => console.error('Something went wrong when fetching this data: ', error))
 ```

-Now, if we run our build a few more bundles should pop up and everything should still run smoothly in the browser.
+Now, if we run our build a few more bundles will be emitted and everything should still run smoothly in the browser.
 Note that this set up could likely be improved upon but it should give you a good idea of how you can provide polyfills only to the users that need them.

 ## Further Optimizations